-113. The Protocol concerning the entry into force of the Agreement between the United Nations and the International Labour Organization, which was adopted by the General Assembly, referenced the undesirability of serious discrepancies in the terms and conditions of employment which could lead to competition in recruitment.
+132. The Protocol concerning the entry into force of the Agreement between the United Nations and the International Labour Organization, which was adopted by the General Assembly, referenced the undesirability of serious discrepancies in the terms and conditions of employment which could lead to competition in recruitment.
 This demonstrates the intention of the General Assembly that staff members across the common system should have equal rights including in relation to dispute resolution.
 A failure to agree with the ILOAT judgment would lead to staff members at the same level being paid differently depending on the jurisdiction their employer is subject to.
 This would represent a threat to the United Nations common system.
-126
+141

-114. The Respondent points out that, on critical matters, the UNAT has been willing to depart from the jurisprudence of the ILOAT where there are sound reasons for doing so.127 As there is no appellate review to address decisions of the ILOAT, Judgment No. 4134 is final and binding for the organizations that have accepted the jurisdiction of that Tribunal but there is no legal imperative for the UNDT to adopt an incorrect ruling of the ILOAT.
+133. The Respondent points out that, on critical matters, the UNAT has been willing to depart from the jurisprudence of the ILOAT where there are sound reasons for doing so.142 As there is no appellate review to address decisions of the ILOAT, Judgment No. 4134 is final and binding for the organizations that have accepted the jurisdiction of that Tribunal but there is no legal imperative for the UNDT to adopt an incorrect ruling of the ILOAT.

-115. On the matter of upholding the common system, this Tribunal cannot but agree, mutatis mutandis, with ILOAT Judgment No 4134:

-29. In its judgments the Tribunal has recognised and accepted the existence of the United Nations common system and respected its objectives.
+- 134. On the matter of upholding the common system, this Tribunal cannot but to agree, mutatis mutandis, with ILOAT Judgment No 4134: - 29.
+In its judgments the Tribunal has recognised and accepted the existence of the United Nations common system and respected its objectives.
 However, the existence of the United Nations common system and a desire to maintain its integrity should not, in itself, compromise the Tribunal's adjudication of individual disputes in any particular case or series of cases involving the application of its principles.
 Indeed, in Judgment 2303, consideration 7, the Tribunal acknowledged the argument of the organization that considerable inconvenience arose from an earlier judgment (Judgment 1713) and it was virtually impossible for the organization to depart from the scale recommended by the ICSC.
 The Tribunal has to recognise that an organization's legal obligations arising from the operation of the common system could have legal ramifications for an organization that inform or even determine the resolution of any particular dispute.
 However notwithstanding these matters, the Tribunal must uphold a plea from a staff member or members if it is established that the organization has acted unlawfully.

-126 Applicants' motion of 22 July 2019 to file submissions regarding ILOAT Judgment No. 4134.
+141 Applicants' motion to fie submissions regarding ILOAT Judgment No. 4134.

-127Molari 2011-UNAT-164, para.
+142 Molari 2011-UNAT-164, para.
 1 ("We will not follow the Administrative Tribunal of the International Labour Organization (ILOAT) in holding that the standard of proof in disciplinary cases is beyond a reasonable doubt.
 While it is correct that beyond a reasonable doubt is the standard at the ILOAT, this has never been the standard at the United Nations.").

-116. The Tribunal wishes to add that the impugned decision subject to its review does not involve a question of integrity of the United Nations common system.
-It, however, wishes to observe that divergence in the jurisprudence occurs also within single jurisdictions.
-The way to ensure integrity of the common system seems to lie mainly in sound determination of competencies and methods for decisions affecting the common system as well as in the determination of staff rights alternatively with self- imposed limitation on the Organization's authority to vary the conditions of service.
-This matter is properly before the ICSC and, ultimately, the General Assembly.

-117. Absent a finding of illegality of the regulatory decision, there is no basis for a rescission of the decision impugned in this case.
+- 135. The Tribunal wishes to add that the impugned decision subject to its review does not involve a question of integrity of the United Nations common system.
+This matter is properly before the ICSC and, ultimately, the General Assembly. - 136.
+Absent a finding of illegality of the regulatory decision, there is no basis for a rescission of the decision impugned in this case.